mikey-p-codes/bforeCLI/README.md

 3.  **Build the application:**
     For the best experience (especially for the `clear` command and progress bar to work correctly), build the executable first.
     ```bash
-    go build -o go-cli-app .
+    go build -o bfore-ai-cli .
     ```

 4.  **Run the application:**
     Execute the compiled binary from your terminal.
-    * On macOS/Linux: `./bfore-ai-cli-[linux/mac]`
+    * On macOS/Linux: `./bfore-ai-cli`
     * On Windows: `.\bfore-ai-cli.exe`

 ## Usage

-Once the application is running, you will be greeted by the ASCII banner and the `>>>` prompt.
+Once the application is running, you will be greeted by the ASCII banner and the `$` prompt.
 Type `help` to see a list of available commands.

 ### Commands